danielaparker/jsoncons/README.md

 As the `jsoncons` library has evolved, names have sometimes changed.
 To ease transition, jsoncons deprecates the old names but continues to support many of them.
 See the [deprecated list](doc/ref/deprecated.md) for the status of old names.
 The deprecated names can be suppressed by defining macro `JSONCONS_NO_DEPRECATED`, which is recommended for new code.

+### What's new on master

+`decode_csv` by default now attempts to infer null, true, false, integer and floating point values in the CSV source.
+In previous versions the default was to read everything as strings, and other types had to be specified explicitly.
+If the new default behavior is not desired, the `csv_parameters` option `infer_types` can be set to `false`.
+Column types can still be set explicitly.

 ### Extensions

 - [jsonpointer](doc/ref/jsonpointer/jsonpointer.md) implements the IETF standard [JavaScript Object Notation (JSON) Pointer](https://tools.ietf.org/html/rfc6901)